coinhall/genie-contracts/README.md

 Or for a blockchain-ready (compressed) build, run the following from the repository root:

 ```
+# Copy this or you can just run ./build.sh
 docker run --rm -v "$(pwd)":/code \
   --mount type=volume,source="$(basename "$(pwd)")_cache",target=/code/target \
   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \